rear/rear/doc/user-guide/04-scenarios.md

 #### Making the OBDR rescue tape

-To create a rescue environment that can boot from an OBDR tape, simply run `rear -v mkrescue` with a *REAR-000* -labeled tape inserted.
+To create a rescue environment that can boot from an OBDR tape, run `rear -v mkrescue` with a *REAR-000* -labeled tape inserted.

     [root@system ~]# rear -v mkrescue